jedevc/ctf-infra/README.md

 The next steps assume that you have configured your machines to automatically pull from this private registry.

-If you don't happen to have a private registry, just leave `IMAGE_PREFIX` unset and everything should be fine.
+If you don't happen to have a private registry, just leave `IMAGE_REPO` unset and everything should be fine.

 ### Docker Compose